RetroPie/RetroPie-Docs/docs/Sega-CD.md

 ## CHD Files

 lr-genesis-plus-gx has support for the CHD (V1-V5) archive format.
 This format will save space and allow you to keep your Mega CD/Sega CD ROM folder tidy.
-See [[ Creating CHDs from CD-ROMS | CHD-files#creating-chds-from-cd-roms ]].
+See [Creating CHDs from CD-ROMS](CHD-files.md#creating-chds-from-cd-roms).

 **Keep in mind that lr-picodrive does not support CHD and only lr-picodrive can play multi-disc and 32x games.**